 Turkey has a total of 53 banks, 34 of which operate as deposit banks, 13 are development and investment banks, 3 are state-owned and nine are private banks.

-There is a central bank established in 1930, with the responsibilities of achieving price stability, sustaining the stability of Turkey’s financial system, prints banknotes, circulate money, establish and oversee payment systems, and manages the countries’ international reserves.
-The five top banks in Turkey include,
+Among all the Turkish banks, there is a central bank established in 1930, with the responsibilities of achieving price stability, sustaining the stability of Turkey’s financial system, prints banknotes, circulate money, establish and oversee payment systems, and manages the countries’ international reserves.
+The 10 top banks in Turkey include:

 1. Ziraat Bank